By the APS Mental Health and Suicide Prevention Unit (APSC)

 Under the Prevent Harm domain, other practical examples that can support good job design include:

-- Create detailed role descriptions and communicate information about any psychological or emotional demands inherent to the role to enable applicants to make informed choices about the positon before applying for it.
+- create detailed role descriptions and communicate information about any psychological or emotional demands inherent to the role to enable applicants to make informed choices about the position before applying for it

-- Share information on principles of good work design with staff and managers, using information promoted by trusted sources such as Safe Work Australia as a starting point.
+- share information on principles of good work design with staff and managers, using information promoted by trusted sources such as Safe Work Australia as a starting point, and

-- Build the job design capability within HR teams by engaging with the Workforce Planning Centre of Excellence.
+- build the work design capability within HR teams by engaging with the Workforce Planning Centre of Excellence.- external site.

 In a competitive employment market, roles need to fit the agency and provide challenging, stimulating and rewarding opportunities for prospective and current employees.
 This makes good business sense.